Saint Louis Grignon de Montfort, Priest

-Optional Memorial: Liturgical Color: White
+Liturgical Color: White

 Louis Grignon de Montfort was never not in love with God.
 He was one of eighteen children born to his parents.
-Eleven of them are saints, Louis and ten of his siblings who died as babies shortly after their baptisms.
+Eleven of them are saints—Louis and ten of his siblings who died as babies shortly after their baptisms.
 Even as a child, Louis was devoted to prayer before the Blessed Sacrament.
 He studied under the Jesuits as a teen and then attended theology courses at St. Sulpice in Paris.
-He was ordained a priest at the age of 27.
-He at first wanted to become a missionary, like so many adent French priests of his time.
-But a spiritual director advised against it and he became a hospital chaplain.
-He later fulfilled his priestly vocation by preaching missions and serving as a confessor.
-St. Louis practiced such extreme physical penances that his body was well prepared for the grave when he died.
+He was ordained a priest at the age of twenty-seven.
+He at first wanted to become a missionary, like so many ardent French priests of his time.
+But a spiritual director advised against it, and Louis became a hospital chaplain, preached missions, and served as a confessor.
+Father Louis was interpersonally awkward and ardent to the point of making others uncomfortable, all of which confined his priestly ministry to non-traditional forums.
 He also lived radical poverty, owning nothing, carrying no money, and even abandoning his family name, Grignon, to be known only by his town, Montfort.

-Louis de Montfort’s intense devotional life, moral uprightness, and visions of Mary, the angels, and satan, was interpreted as holy foolishness by many in the Church who wished him ill.
-The Jansenists, an ultra rigorist branch of the French Church, particularly despised his preaching on God’s love and mercy.
-St. Louis’ itinerant life as a preacher ended due to physical exhaustion at the young age of 43.
-He was a priest only 16 years.
-It is possible that his life and writings have done more good for future ages than they did for his own.
-His writings on Mary, in particular, were rediscovered and published in the nineteenth century, leading to his canonization in 1947 and his wide fame in the Church.
+Louis de Montfort’s intense devotional life, theatrical preaching style, moral uprightness, and visions of Mary, the angels and satan, were interpreted as holy foolishness by many in the Church who wished him ill.
+The Jansenists, an ultra-rigorist branch of the French Church, particularly despised his preaching on God’s love and mercy.
+Saint Louis’ itinerant life ended due to physical exhaustion at the young age of forty-three.
+He practiced such extreme physical penances that his body was well prepared for the grave when he died.
+He was a priest only sixteen years.
+It is possible that his life and writings did more good for future ages than they did for his own.
+His writings on Mary, in particular, were rediscovered and published in the nineteenth century, leading to his canonization in 1947 and to his wide fame in the Church.
 Our saint died with a statue of the Virgin Mary in one arm and a crucifix given him by the Pope in the other arm.
-He felt attacked by the devil in his last agony and yelled at him: “You attack me in vain.
+He felt attacked by the devil in his last agony and yelled at him, “You attack me in vain.
 I stand between Jesus and Mary.
 I have finished my course.
 I shall sin no more.”
-He was buried, per his request, under an altar dedicated to his Lady… Our Lady.
+He was buried, per his request, under an altar dedicated to his Lady… to Our Lady.

-St. Louis de Montfort, we ask your intercession before God in Heaven to inflame in all hearts a fire that burns like yours with love for the Holy Trinity.
+Saint Louis de Montfort, we ask your intercession before God in Heaven to inflame in all hearts a fire that burns like yours with love for the Holy Trinity.
 Help all who read your works to profit from their wisdom, and so grow closer to God’s mother.

 Read about St. Louis: